threepointone/partyserver/README.md

 [🥖 partysub](/packages/partysub/README.md) - A library for doing pubsub at scale with PartyServer.
 It lets you configure a "room" to be backed by N separate Durable Object instances, and a strategy for spreading the load across the world concentrated in configurable locations.

+[partysync](/packages/partysync/README.md) - An experimental library to synchronise state from a Durable Object to a client.

 ### Fixtures

 We have a set of small examples for PartyServer in the [`fixtures`](/fixtures/) directory.
 These are small, self-contained examples that demonstrate how to use PartyServer in different ways.
 We will expand this repository with broader (and deeper!) examples in the future.